Mandatory Water Use Curtailment

 How would mandatory curtailment work?

-If mandatory curtailment were to be implemented, LCRA would compare each customer’s actual water use to their quarterly allotments.
+If mandatory curtailment were to be implemented, LCRA would compare each customer’s actual water use to its quarterly allotments.
 If the amount used exceeds the quarterly allotment, the customer could face a surcharge at the end of the calendar year.
 If the amount used is less than the customer’s quarterly allotment, the customer would receive a credit that could be used in a subsequent quarter of the same calendar year.
-At the end of the calendar year if use exceeds allocated amounts, any surcharges would be assessed and collected.
+At the end of the calendar year, if use exceeds allocated amounts any surcharges would be assessed and collected.
 LCRA also could stop delivery of water and take any necessary legal action to enforce pro rata curtailment and related rules and plans.

 Could LCRA impose a surcharge to firm customers that use over the allotted amount?